cloudera/dbt-spark-livy-example/README.md

 As before, move to the `util/data_gen` dir and generate the next 2 days of data with

-`./start.sh 2`
+`python generate_data.py --days 2 --start-date 2022-01-03`

-This will generate fake data for 03/01/2022 and 04/01/2022 and write it into the raw tables in Impala.
+This will generate fake data for 03/01/2022 and 04/01/2022.Copy these to seeds folder and run dbt seed.

 Select the data in `raw_covid.raw_covid__cases` and you should see that you now have 4 days of data.